locustio/locust/docs/running-without-web-ui.rst

-.. _running-locust-without-web-ui:
+.. _running-without-web-ui:

 =================================
-Running Locust without the web UI
+Running without the web UI
 =================================

 You can run locust without the web UI - for example if you want to run it in some automated flow,